Dask DataFrame: Scalable Data Processing in Python

 print(dask.__version__)

-Dask splits data into smaller parts, processing them in parallel across many CPU cores.
-It can also powerfully scale the distributed clusters in situations where workloads are substantially larger.
+Dask splits data into smaller partitions and processes them in parallel across multiple CPU cores.
+For workloads that exceed a single machine’s capacity, it can also scale out to distributed clusters.

-It can read and write data from CSV, Parquet, and SQL databases.
-It also works with AWS S3, GCP, and Azure cloud storage.
+Dask can read and write data in several formats including CSV, Parquet, and SQL databases.
+It also integrates with cloud storage providers such as AWS S3, Google Cloud Storage, and Azure Blob Storage.

 Code Examples